 Workplace safety signs such as hazchem signs and emergency information panels can cause incidents such as cuts, scrapes and impacts when they’re set up too low, or impede passageways.

-To avoid your signs causing an accident rather than preventing on, you’ll want to ensure that your workplace safety signs:
+To avoid your emergency safety signs causing an accident rather than preventing on, you’ll want to ensure that your workplace safety signs:

 - Are mounted high up, away from workers’ heads

 - Don’t stick out and cause impacts